 Discover the flagship products of Moroccan Craftsmanship

-For an instant break from sterile modernity, head to the Moroccan souk to admire the inspired craftsmanship of local maalems.
-Most of the wonders of Moroccan design are created without computer models or even an electrical outlet, using only imagination, the eye, colors and shapes, and of course a skilled hand.
+For an instant escape from sterile modernity, head to a Moroccan souk to admire the inspired craftsmanship of local maalems.
+Most of the wonders of Moroccan design are created without computer models or even electrical outlets, using only imagination, the eye, colors and shapes, and, of course, a skilled hand.

 Carpet

-If you manage to return from Morocco without a carpet, you can congratulate yourself on being one of the few travelers to have outwitted the world's most cunning salespeople.
+If you manage to return from Morocco without a rug, you can congratulate yourself on being one of the few travelers to have outwitted the world's most cunning salespeople.

-Moroccan rugs hook travelers almost every time, because there’s a rug to suit everyone—and if that sounds like what your mother once told you about soulmates, it’s not entirely a coincidence.
-Traditionally, women in rural Morocco produced rugs as part of their dowry, expressing their own personalities in exuberant colors and patterns, and weaving symbols of their hopes for health and married life.
+Moroccan rugs captivate travelers almost every time, because there's a rug to suit everyone—and if that sounds like what your mother once told you about soulmates, it's not entirely a coincidence.
+Traditionally, women in rural Morocco produced rugs as part of their dowry, expressing their own personalities in exuberant colors and patterns, and weaving them into symbols of their hopes for health and married life.

-Today, rugs are mostly made to supplement the household income, but in the hands of a true maalem, a hand-woven rug brings so much personality and baraka (blessings) underfoot that it can never be mistaken for a simple doormat.
+Today, rugs are mostly made to supplement household income, but in the hands of a true maalem, a handwoven rug brings so much personality and baraka (blessings) underfoot that it can never be mistaken for a simple doormat.

-The rugs you see in the souks may have been bought and sold three or four times already, with the final price representing a significant markup over what the weaver received for his work.
-Consider buying directly from a village association instead: the producer is more likely to receive his fair share of the proceeds, you will get a better deal without having to negotiate at length, and you may even meet the artisan who created your new rug, which is what Artisanat Shop offers in its store, with no middlemen or traders between the producers and the store, which guarantees a rug at a fair and very reasonable price.
+The rugs you see in the souks may have already been bought and sold three or four times, with the final price representing a significant markup over what the weaver received for their work.
+Instead, consider buying directly from a village association: the producer is more likely to receive their fair share of the proceeds, you'll get a better deal without having to negotiate extensively, and you might even meet the artisan who created your new rug.
+This is what Artisanat Shop offers in its store; there are no middlemen or traders between the producers and the store, ensuring a rug at a fair and very reasonable price.

 How to choose your Moroccan rug?